 Exchange comments on coverage—-how could a story be rewritten to exclude a stereotype, for example?

-Create a listserv for crime reporters and share resources, statistics, suggestions, etc.
+Create a listserv for media professionals and share resources, statistics, suggestions, etc.

 Develop an understanding of: